openvinotoolkit/openvino/docs/optimization_guide/nncf/qat.md

 .. note::
-   The precision of weigths gets INT8 only after the step of model conversion to OpenVINO Intermediate Representation.
+   The precision of weights gets INT8 only after the step of model conversion to OpenVINO Intermediate Representation.
    You can expect the model footprint reduction only for that format.